YazaiHu/oxycoin/readme.rst

 Using ``pyoxy``
 ===============

-*Compatibility with lisk and shift is not fully supported at the moment, if you go there your on your own !*
+*Compatibility with lisk and shift is not fully supported at the moment, if you go there you're on your own !*

 Use Oxycoin API
 ^^^^^^^^^^^^^^^